Helpful information before operating on DMR Repeaters

 Talk Groups (TG)

 Talk groups can vary from local to worldwide coverage.
-With that being said virtually all DMR repeaters have certain TGs on a fixed timer and others TGs carry full time activity.
+With that being said virtually all DMR repeaters have certain TGs on a fixed timer and others TGs carry the full-time activity.

 Talk groups that are labeled (FULL-TIME)